-A strong public health infrastructure is essential to reduce the burden of asthma in the U.S..
-This infrastructure should recognize that asthma is both a chronic and environmental disease while addressing disparities across populations.
-It should also emphasize the collection and analysis of data that will help develop or improve asthma programs.
-In each state, multiple groups, agencies and individuals are fighting asthma, but sometimes their efforts are uncoordinated.
+A strong public health infrastructure is essential to ensure adequate capacity and training to prevent asthma, promote asthma management, and to prepare for and respond to challenges to health.
+An adequate public health infrastructure should be prepared for and resilient to the impacts of climate change.
+This infrastructure should recognize that asthma is both a chronic and environmental disease while identifying cross-cutting risk factors that include addressing social determinants of health and asthma management for underserved disproportionally affected populations.
+It should also provide funding for comprehensive asthma programs, and promote the establishment, maintenance or enhancement of surveillance systems to monitor trends in asthma.
+In each state, multiple groups, agencies, and individuals are working on asthma, but sometimes their efforts are uncoordinated.
 Coordination among these groups is essential.

-- The surveillance system should track asthma incidence, prevalence, morbidity and mortality, and coordinate with other disease-tracking efforts.
+- The asthma surveillance system should track asthma prevalence, morbidity and mortality, and coordinate with other data gathering efforts.

 - The asthma surveillance system should explore obtaining data from non-traditional sources, including federally qualified health centers (FQHC), government (Medicaid or Children’s Health Insurance Program [CHIP]), private insurance, hospitals, and schools.

 - Federal, state and local governments should consider the current and future impacts of natural disasters and climate change on air quality in their natural disaster response plans and climate resilience plans.

 - Federal, state and local governments should include air quality experts and asthma control programs in their stakeholder engagement efforts when planning and implementing natural disaster response plans and climate resilience plans.

 - Federal, state and local governments should ensure that natural disaster response plans and climate resilience plans address populations with chronic lung conditions that may be disproportionately impacted by poor air quality.